knu-lcbc/RetroTRAE/README.md

 ### Code usage

 #### Requirements
 The source code is tested on Linux operating systems.
-We recommend creating a new conda environment.
+After cloning the repository, we recommend creating a new conda environment.
 Users should install required packages described in _environments.yml_ prior to direct use.

    ```shell
    conda env create --name RetroTRAE_env --file=environments.yml